indrabasak/spring-gateway-example/README.md

   - A **filter** provides a way of modifying requests and responses.

 ### A Route Example
-Here's a simple route example used in this project,
+Here's a simple example of a route used in this project,

 ```yaml
 spring: